christinalchang/byssinosis-logistic-regression/README.md

 the race, sex and smoking habit of the worker, the length of employment in three categories, and the dustiness of the workplace in three categories.

-I will investigate the relationships between the disease and the explanatory variables by using diagnostics and model selection.
+I will investigate the relationships between Byssinosis and the explanatory variables by using diagnostics and model selection.